fledge-iot/fledge/docs/quick_start.rst

 | |support| |
 +-----------+

 Fledge keep detailed logs of system events for both auditing and troubleshooting use.
 To access them, click "Logs" in the left menu bar.
-There are three logs in the system:
+There are five logs in the system:

   - **Audit:** Tracks all configuration changes and data uploads performed on the Fledge system.
+  - **Notifications:** If you are using the Fledge notifcation service this log will give details of notifications that have been triggered
+  - **Packages:** This log will give you information about the installation and upgrade of Fledge packages for services and plugins.
   - **System:** All events and scheduled tasks and their status.
   - **Tasks:** The most recent scheduled tasks that have run and their status